SmartThingsCommunity/smartapp-sdk-nodejs/README.md

 ## Reference Documentation

-Looking for reference documentation?
-Find it [here](docs/index.md).
+For a detailed look at the API, check out the [reference documentation](docs/index.md).

 ## Getting Started

 >**Version 2.0 Release**
 >
->This is a preview version of the API and will change over time.
->
->*This major release is not completely backwardly compatible with  version 1.X*, though for most SmartApps the changes required should be relatively minor.
+>This major release is not fully backwards compatible with version 1.X, though for most SmartApps the changes required should be relatively minor.
 The major non-backwards compatible changes include:
->* _Methods that return lists now return arrays rather that an object with the properties `items` and `_links`._
+>* Methods that return lists now return arrays instead of objects with the properties `items` and `_links`.
->* _Axios is now used rather than request-promise-native for making HTTP calls, resulting in changes to the error objects thrown when exceptions occur._
+>* Axios is now used rather than request-promise-native for making HTTP calls, resulting in changes to the error objects thrown when exceptions occur.
 >
 >See the [Version 2.0.0 release notes](docs/V2_RELEASE_NOTES.md) for more information.

-This SDK includes a set of NodeJS libraries for building Webhook and AWS Lambda SmartApps, and interacting with the public SmartThings API.
+This SDK includes a set of Node.js libraries for building Webhook and AWS Lambda SmartApps, and interacting with the public SmartThings API.

 Highlights include: